Dfems/EsteCla-Universe/README.md

   - firebase deploy --only hosting:estecla -P estecla-universe
   - npm run build -w apps/glufri-travelers
   - firebase deploy --only hosting:glufri-travelers -P estecla-universe

+## License / Licenza
+- Proprietary, permission-required.
+See `LICENSE` for full terms (IT/EN).
+- No use without written permission from the Author (Francisco Esteban Mosquera Sancan, "Dfems").
+- PRs must be submitted from a dedicated branch; see `CONTRIBUTING.md`.